Highlights

 More Great Mexico Itineraries

 Looking for more inspiration for your trip to Mexico?
-Check out these other Mexico itineraries, explore different ways to spend 10 days in Mexico, or discover the best time of year to visit Mexico.
+Check out these other Mexico itineraries, explore different ways to spend 10 days in Oaxaca, or discover the best time to visit Mexico.